Infant and Junior School PSHE Policy

 ICT

 ICT is used as a tool for learning throughout the school.
-In PSHEE, children are given the opportunity to use ICT to support, extend, and promote aspects of PSHEE, for example, by designing a display or websites or by producing resources for younger pupils.
-We also incorporate e-safety into the PSHEE curriculum.
+In PSHE, children are given the opportunity to use ICT to support, extend, and promote aspects of PSHE, for example, by designing a display or websites or by producing resources for younger pupils.
+We also incorporate e-safety into the PSHE curriculum.

 Responsibility:Updated:Review: